princekwusu/Term_Deposit_Prediction/README.md

 ## Data Description
 The dataset contains 41,188 rows and 17 features, capturing information such as:
--Client demographics (e.g., age, job, marital status) -Financial status (e.g., default, housing and personal loan) -Marketing campaign interactions (e.g., contact method, previous outcome)
+- Client demographics (e.g., age, job, marital status).
+- Financial status (e.g., default, housing and personal loan).
+- Marketing campaign interactions (e.g., contact method, previous outcome).

 The target variable is y(renamed to subscription), which indicates whether a client subscribed to a term deposit (yes or no).